stupakov/data-zoom/README.md

 - [DONE] - js script
 - [DONE] - hierarchical data sample (full and summary)
 - [DONE] - make js widget that displays zoom level and width of visual viewport
+- [DONE] - use css transform to zoom in on an element, and switch over to the full version of that element at a scale threshold.  full version's dimensions should be the scale threshold times the dimensions of the summary version
+- fix the translation to get positioning right
+- add controls to scale the body up and down
+- add hooks to touch events to grab zoom and transform it into body scaling events
+- make good hierarchical sample data we can use (http://orteil.dashnet.org/nested)
 - detect if an element takes up the entire viewport
 - replace the entire DOM with that node
 - zooming out: detect if zooming out to 100% and replace the dom with the element's parent
+- scale up the focused element more quickly than its parent, and scale down its siblings

 ###Strategies
 - intercept multitouch zoom events, translate them to css transforms that increase element sizes.  trigger transformation to zoomed-in version when reaching size threshold.